Scale invariant process regression: Towards Bayesian ML with minimal assumptions: Interpolation

-In $\cS_X^*$ we have $N+N_0$ degrees of freedom (biorthogonal and monomial coefficients), and $N+N_0$ constraints (interpolation constraints and growth-rate constraints).
-This gives the following linear system that describes the maximum posterior solution of interpolation $f_{X,\by}$:
+Altogether, we have $N+N_0$ degrees of freedom (coefficients of the Green's functions and the monomials), and $N+N_0$ constraints (interpolation and (\ref{GRC})).
+Together, this yields the following linear system that describes the maximum posterior interpolation $f_{X,\by}$: